intel/Multi-llms-Chatbot-CloudNative-LangChain/README.md

    The front end is built using `react-chatbot-kit`, a versatile and customizable chatbot framework.
 You can find more information about `react-chatbot-kit` [here](https://www.npmjs.com/package/react-chatbot-kit).

 1. **Front End for different models**:
    Since we will be using multiple LLMs, we would need to create one LLM 'front-end' to centralize all the requests and then send them to where each particular model is instantiated.
+The user has the freedom to choose the model, although there's an option to base the selection on the topic instead of directly allowing user input.
+This was implemented for demonstration purposes.
+Another approach involves integrating a text classifier into the LLM Proxy, enabling it to identify the language and automatically route the request to the appropriate model responsible for handling that specific topic.

 2. **Models**:
    This implementation relies on three different models: